 Hatchet attack at Brazil daycare center leaves 4 children dead

-The French news agency AFP said the 25-year-old man had turned himself in to police.

-The state's emergency fire service confirmed the man attacked pupils with a hatchet and that three children were taken to the hospital.
+The dead were between the ages of 5 and 7, authorities said.

+Santa Catarina state's Gov. Jorginho Mello confirmed the killings and the arrest of the suspect in the attack, which occurred in the city of Blumenau, on his Twitter account.

-Images broadcast on television showed weeping parents outside the private daycare center, named Cantinho do Bom Pastor.
-Local media reported the attacker scaled a wall to enter the day care center wielding a hatchet.
+Investigators were searching for a motive, a police detective told television reporters in Blumenau, near southern Brazil's Atlantic coast.
+Images broadcast on TV networks showed weeping parents outside the private daycare center, called Cantinho do Bom Pastor.

-Neither the state's military police nor its security secretariat immediately responded to Associated Press requests for more information.
+Amid rumors on social media of other potential attacks, Blumenau's mayor, Mário Hildebrandt, said the city suspended classes and would declare a 30-day mourning period.

+The mayor said five wounded children were taken to hospitals, one of them in a serious condition.

-School attacks in Brazil had been uncommon, but have begun happening with greater frequency in recent years.
-Last week, a student in Sao Paulo stabbed a teacher, killing her, and wounded several others.
+School attacks in Brazil have happened with greater frequency in recent years.
+Last week, a student in Sao Paulo fatally stabbed a teacher and wounded several others in Sao Paulo.

-In 2021, an 18-year-old teenager entered a day care center in the city of Saudades, which is also in Santa Catarina state, with a knife and stabbed and killed three children and a teacher.
+In 2021, an 18-year-old man entered a daycare center in the city of Saudades, also in Santa Catarina state, with a knife or dagger and fatally stabbed three toddlers and a teacher.

-"May God comfort the hearts of all families in this moment of deep pain," Gov. Mello wrote on Twitter.
+From 2000 to 2022, 16 attacks or violent episodes happened in schools, four of them in the second half of last year, according to a report from researchers led by Daniel Cara, an education professor at the University of Sao Paulo.
+The researchers prepared the report for the government of President Luiz Inácio Lula da Silva.

+"There is no greater pain than that of a family who loses its children or grandchildren, even more so in an act of violence against innocent and defenseless kids," Lula wrote Wednesday on Twitter.
+"My thoughts and prayers are the families of victims and the community of Blumenau in the face of the monstrosity of what occurred."

 Blumenau, a city of 366,000 people, is famous for its annual Oktoberfest festival.